-$$\widehat{c}t^U = -\frac{1}{\sigma(1-\rho_r)}\widehat{r}t \tag{21}$$
+$$\hat{c}t^U = \mathbb{E}t \left\{ \hat{c}{t+1}^U \right\} - \left(\frac{1}{\sigma} \right) \hat{r}t \,. \tag{21}$$

-A comparison of (17)-(19) and (20)-(21) uncovers several differences between HANK-II and TANK-I. Two of those differences are linked to defining features of TANK models: (i) a constant fraction of hand-to-mouth households and (ii) the absence of (first order effects of) precautionary savings, as reflected in the missing shifter terms in (21), due to the absence of idiosyncratic risk.
+A comparison of equations (19) and (20) uncovers several differences between HANK-II and TANK-I. Two of those differences are linked to standard features of TANK models: (1) a constant fraction of hand-tomouth households and (2) the absence of (first-order effects of) precautionary savings, as reflected in the missing shifter terms in equation (21), due to the absence of idiosyncratic risk.
 Thus, to the extent that variations in the fraction of hand-to-mouth households and in precautionary savings are significant factors underlying fluctuations in aggregate consumption, TANK models will have little chance to approximate the equilibrium properties and mechanisms in HANK-II.

-Other shortcomings, however, are specific to the standard version of the TANK model described above (i.e. TANK-I), and may be amenable to modification.
-In particular, it is clear that (20) fails to capture the interest rate exposure channel revealed by (19), since hand-to-mouth households are not indebted in TANK-I. Secondly, (20) points to a negative relation between aggregate consumption and the markup, for a given initial level of output, due to the negative effect of a higher markups on labor income, a variable tightly connected to aggregate consumption due to the presence of hand-to-mouth households.
-Thus, the sign of the income distribution channel at work in HANK-II (and captured in (19)) is reversed.
+Other shortcomings, however, are specific to the standard version of the TANK model described above (i.e., TANK-I), and may be amenable to modification.
+In particular, it is clear that equation (20) fails to capture the interest rate exposure channel revealed by equation (19), because hand-to-mouth households are not indebted in TANK-I. Second, equation (20) points to a negative relation between aggregate consumption and the markup, for a given level of output, due to the negative effect of a higher markups on labor income, a variable tightly connected to aggregate consumption due to the presence of hand-to-mouth households.
+Thus, the sign of the income distribution channel at work in HANK-II (and captured in eq.
+[19]) is reversed in TANK-I.

 Given the previous differences, it may not be surprising that TANK-I fails to approximate well the aggregate properties of HANK-II.
-This is illustrated in Figure 5 (Panel (a)) which displays the response of aggregate output to monetary policy and technology shocks in both models (red and green lines, respectively).
-Note that the only new parameter in TANK-I relative to RANK is λ^{H} , which we set to 0.30, the steady state value of λ{t}^{H} in HANK-II.
+This is illustrated in figure 5A, which displays the response of aggregate output to monetary policy and technology shocks in both models.
+Note that the only new parameter in TANK-I relative to RANK is λ^{H} , which we set to 0.30, the mean value of λ{t}^{H} in HANK-II.

-As Figure 5 makes clear, the output response to an expansionary monetary policy shock is highly amplified in TANK-I (green line with crosses) relative to HANK-II (red line with circles), almost trebling the effect on impact.
-In the case of technology shocks the difference is even starker since the sign of the output response in TANK-I is reversed relative to HANK-II, due to the fall in labor income.
-Given the previous discussion and findings, one can hardly view TANK as providing a reasonable approximation to HANK.
+As figure 5A makes clear, the output response to an expansionary monetary policy shock is highly amplified in TANK-I (line with crosses) relative to HANK-II (line with circles), almost trebling the effect on impact.
+In the case of technology shocks, the difference is even starker because the sign of the output response in TANK-I is reversed relative to HANK-II, due to the fall in labor income.
+Given the previous discussion and findings, one can hardly view TANK-I as providing a reasonable approximation to HANK-II.